ESG contract clauses are becoming increasingly essential tools for businesses seeking to remain compliant, competitive, and credible.

 - Reflect any such commitments in your constitutional documents.

-Our corporate team can be a sounding board to discuss your plans and advise on any amendments to your constitutional documents that you require.
+Our corporate team can serve as a sounding board to discuss your plans and provide advice on any amendments to your constitutional documents that you may require.

 The future - what else do you need to consider?

-- Consider whether you have a strategy in place to manage the changes which will be coming in the next few years?
+- Consider whether you have a strategy in place to manage the changes that will occur over the next few years.

-- Consider putting policies and controls in place as part of governance.
+- Consider implementing policies and controls as part of your governance framework.

 - Consider your level of tech investment to facilitate monitoring and reporting.